samyeyo/QuickRT/README.md

 luart quickrt.lua
 ```
 ### Running QuickRT from release package
-No need to previously install LuaRT.
+No need to previously install LuaRT in this case.
-Go to the folder where you have extracted the release package and doubleclick on **QuickRT.exe** it in the Windows explorer.
+Go to the folder where you have extracted the release package and doubleclick on **QuickRT.exe** in the Windows explorer.

 ## Getting started